StephenGlasby/StephenGlasby.github.io/blog.md

 Technical and Medical Publishers (STM) from 1968-2018 can be seen [here](https://academia.stackexchange.com/questions/126980/global-number-of-publications-over-time).
 They show a threefold increase from 1980 to 2012 and a five-sixfold increase from 1975 to 2018.
-It is reasonable to assume that the number of mathematical errors have increased proportionaly, or maybe at a greater rate as the number of publications per mathematician grows.
+It is reasonable to assume that the number of mathematical errors have increased proportionally, or maybe at a greater rate as the number of publications per mathematician grows.

 Not all mistakes are equal.
 The simplest mistake is a typo, and this is